webplatform/docs/css/properties/z-index/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The z-index property controls the stacking order of elements.
-As the x-axis defines the horizontal (left-right) position of elements on the screen, and the y-axis defines the vertical (top-down) position, think of the z-axis as the third dimension or depth-of-field, rising "out of" the screen toward you or descending "into" the screen away from you.
-The z-index property controls that dimension, stacking (layering) elements above or below others; thus. elements with a higher z-index appear closer to the viewer overlapping other elements in the same space, whereas those with a lower z-index appear further away or behind other elements occupying the same space on the cartesian plane.
-Different browsers have different interpretations of z-index ordering, so beware.}}
+{{Summary_Section|The '''z-index''' property controls the stacking order of elements.
+As the x-axis defines the horizontal (left-right) position of elements on the screen, and the y-axis defines the vertical (top-down) position, think of the z-axis as the third dimension or depth-of-field, rising “out of” the screen, towards the viewer, or descending “into” the screen, away from the viewer.}}
 {{CSS Property
 |Initial value=auto
 |Applies to=Positioned elements